Brincidofovir: Adenovirus and cytomegalovirus

 As of 2014, brincidofovir is in Phase III clinical trials for use in humans against cytomegalovirus and adenovirus.
 Preliminary safety data from a database of 1000 patients supported progression into later phase trials, Chimerix announced in December 2015 that the Phase III trials for use of the drug in preventing cytomegalovirus infection in stem cell transplant patients had failed, and in February 2016 shut down two other late-stage trials for use of the drug in preventing infection after kidney transplants.
 Brincidofovir is not yet FDA approved for adenovirus or cytomegalovirus due to lack of efficacy in clinical trials.
 In a trial of brincidofovir for patients with CMV brincidofovir was associated with a 15.5% week 24 all-cause mortality compared with 10.1% among placebo recipients.
 Additionally brincidofovir was associated with increased serious adverse events (57.1% versus 37.6%) compared with placebo.
-Brincidofovir was initially offered via an FDA expanded access trial; however as of May 9, 2019, Chimerix discontinued clinical trials of brincidofovir for the treatment of adenovirus and discontinued the expanded access program in 2019.
+Brincidofovir was initially offered via an FDA expanded access trial; however as of 9 May 2019, Chimerix discontinued clinical trials of brincidofovir for the treatment of adenovirus and discontinued the expanded access program in 2019.

 Ebola

-After initial studies by the Centers for Disease Control and Prevention (CDC, Atlanta, GA, USA) in cell culture models, on October 6, 2014, Chimerix received an FDA authorization for emergency investigational new drug applications of brincidofovir for the treatment of Ebola virus disease.
+After initial studies by the Centers for Disease Control and Prevention (CDC, Atlanta, Georgia, US) in cell culture models, on 6 October 2014, Chimerix received an FDA authorization for emergency investigational new drug applications of brincidofovir for the treatment of Ebola virus disease.
 Brincidofovir was administered to the first patient diagnosed in the Ebola virus disease outbreak in the US in 2014.
 The patient was given the drug starting six days after hospital admission when he was already critically ill; he died four days later.
 Brincidofovir was also given to Ebola patient Ashoka Mukpo at the Nebraska Medical Center, who had developed the disease and then was pronounced Ebola-free and released from the center on 22 October 2014.

 In October 2014, Chimerix reported it had been given approval by the FDA to start Phase 2 trials in patients infected with ebolaviruses for brincidofovir's safety, tolerability, and efficacy.
 Organised by a team of scientists at the University of Oxford, including Peter Horby, Jake Dunning, Laura Merson and Trudie Lang, a trial commenced during January 2015 in Liberia, but was subsequently discontinued.
-Because of a lack of suitable subjects in Liberia, Oxford University and Médecins Sans Frontières planned to extend the trial to Sierra Leone, where there were still Ebola cases; but on the 30th of January 2015, the manufacturer decided to withdraw support for the trial and end discussion of future trials.
+Because of a lack of suitable subjects in Liberia, Oxford University and Médecins Sans Frontières planned to extend the trial to Sierra Leone, where there were still Ebola cases; but on 30 January 2015, the manufacturer decided to withdraw support for the trial and end discussion of future trials.